Los Garzones Airport: History

 These aircraft were of the model Junker F-13, monoplanes of low wing and of completely metallic construction, whose motors had to be modified to be able to operate efficiently in the climatic conditions of the country.
 They were 9.50 meters long and 3.50 meters high.
-Its flight capacity was 850 kilometers and could carry up to 4 passengers, in addition to the two crew members.
-Due to the topographic characteristics of the country, the Junkers were adapted two floats in order to perform aquatization in the rivers of different populations.
+Its flight capacity was 850 kilometers and it could carry up to four passengers, in addition to the two crew members.
+Due to the topography of the country, two floats were adapted to the Junkers in order to land in the rivers of different cities.

-The first of the Junker F-13, baptized with the name of "Colombia", was brought to Barranquilla in 1920 by a German crew, composed by the pilot Helmuth von Krohn and the engineers Guillermo Schorbusch and Fritz Hammer.
-Von Krohn died in 1924 along with Ernesto Cortizzos, when the Junker "Tolima" plane crashed in Bocas Cenizas, in which they attended the culmination of the works of the tajamares.
+The first of the Junker F-13, baptized with the name of Colombia, was brought to Barranquilla in 1920 by a German crew of pilot Helmuth von Krohn and engineers Guillermo Schorbusch and Fritz Hammer.
+Von Krohn died in 1924 along with Ernesto Cortizzos, when the Junker Tolima plane crashed in Bocas Cenizas.

-Unfortunately, the time of its best commercial moment coincided with the period of the Second World War and by the strategy of the US government, which considered it very dangerous that an airline with so much German influence flying so close to the Panama Canal, the German pilots were fired.
-June 8, 1940.
+However, the time of its best commercial moment coincided with the period of the Second World War due to the strategy of the US government, which considered it very dangerous that an airline with so much German influence was flying so close to the Panama Canal, and the German pilots were fired on June 8, 1940.
 Six days later, on June 14, in the same notary where "Scadta" was created, the deed was signed to convert it into "Avianca".

 Aviation had many protagonists in the Sinu territory.
 In the 1930s, passenger flights from Scadta landed in Montería and Lorica.
-Then, in the 40s, Avianca -produced from the liquidation of Scadta- and Lansa -Lineas Aéreas Nacionales SA-, which also covered Montería and Lorica.
-And in 1947 came the DC3, type C-47, from Sam - Sociedad Aeronáutica de Medellín, which initially made the transport of cargo to Planeta Rica.
+In the 1940s, Avianca, produced from the liquidation of Scadta and Lansa (Lineas Aéreas Nacionales SA) which also covered Montería and Lorica.
+In 1947 came the DC3, type C-47, from Sociedad Aeronáutica de Medellín, which initially transported cargo to Planeta Rica.

 The old San Jerónimo de Montería airport was inaugurated in 1937 on the land that is now occupied by the San Jerónimo Hospital and the Tacasuán Recreational Center.
-"Avianca" started its operations there with the famous Douglas DC-3.
+Avianca started its operations there with the famous Douglas DC-3.
 These planes arrived in the country in October 1939, and were flying at the incredible speed, at that time, of 200 miles per hour.
-The most famous DC-3 was the HK-111, commanded by Captain Alfredo Crismatt, graciously baptized by the people as the "Doctor", since "begins with one", "continues with one" and "ends with one".
+The most famous DC-3 was the HK-111, commanded by Captain Alfredo Crismatt, baptized by the people as the Doctor, since it "begins with one", "continues with one" and "ends with one".

-The arrival of the Douglas DC-4, which required a longer runway, led to the opening in the 60s of the Berástegui Airport, on the grounds of the "San Antonio" farm, which was owned by General Gustavo Rojas Pinilla.
+The arrival of the Douglas DC-4, which required a longer runway, led to the opening of the Berástegui Airport in the 1960s, on the property of the "San Antonio" farm, which was owned by General Gustavo Rojas Pinilla.
 The next step was the construction of the current airport of Los Garzones, inaugurated in 1974, to open the skies of Córdoba to modern Jets.

 In 2016 Montería received 968,481 passengers, while in 2017 it received 943,772 passengers according to data published by the Grupo Aeroportuario del Sureste.